jspbach/vdt-backend/README.md

 ## Loading data into PostgreSQL

-If the data is not in PostgreSQL yet, it needs to be loaded first.
+### Mock data and fixtures

+To adequately test the API server, the database may need to be populated.
+Django provides fixtures that can help us with this.

+Inside the `apiserver/fixtures/` folder is a JSON mock data dump.
+Set the `USE_FIXTURES` variable to `true` to get this into PostgreSQL.

+### Loading real data

+If you want to test this API on real data, here's how.

 Mount the `data/` directory in this repository to `/data` inside the `db` service.

 Go ahead and find the list of members (you should have one, it's on Google Docs), and make sure it's in CSV format.
 Rename that file to `data.csv` and put it inside `data/`.
 The file should be on the same level as `data/load_data.sql`.

 Now go into the PostgreSQL terminal and type: